NFL Free Agency: Chiefs Star Posts Cryptic Tweet About Saints' Cam Jordan

 In this story:

-Cameron Jordan has been the heart and soul of the New Orleans Saints' defense for the past 15 seasons, but as of 4 PM EST on Wednesday, he's an unrestricted free agent.
+Cameron Jordan has been the heart and soul of the New Orleans Saints' defense for the past 15 seasons, but as of 4 PM ET on Wednesday, he's an unrestricted free agent.

 Free to sign with any team, Jordan has reportedly been open to moving on to a different franchise.
 While the Saints work to bring Jordan back, his peers around the league are taking notice.

-Kansas City Chiefs star defensive lineman Chris Jones sent out a post on X Wednesday afternoon with a short, but simple message — and it could be a cryptic hint at something yet to be reported.
+Kansas City Chiefs star defensive lineman Chris Jones sent a short, simple message Wednesday on X — and it could be a cryptic hint at something yet to be reported.

 Will Jordan join Jones on the Chiefs?